8 Creative Yoga Workshop Ideas

 6. Pose for a good cause

 Partner with a local charity and donate a portion of your workshop proceeds to their cause.
-This way, you can leverage both your network and that of the organization, garnering some good publicity through your local media outlets, as well as supporting something that is meaningful to you.
+This way, you can leverage both your network and that of the organization, garnering some good publicity through your local media outlets, as well as supporting something meaningful to you.
 Possible charities to partner with could include natural disaster relief funds, homeless shelters, or food pantries.

 Conduct research to find out what the most pressing needs are in your local community.
 If the organization prefers in-kind donations, set up donation bins in your workshop and ask attendees to bring in canned food, clothing, blankets, toys, or whatever the need might be.
 This is one of the best yoga workshop ideas for the holiday season.